 Deciding exactly what the most effective classroom seating plan is can cost countless hours of trial and error as a corporate trainer or teacher.

 So, in this post, let us try and save you some of the heartaches with some ideas and explanations for you, on some of the best classroom seating plans and the pros and cons of each.

 How to lay out the training room in terms of seating arrangements is not as straightforward as one might at first assume.

-In so many classrooms, there is the traditional design whereby lines of chairs face the front of the classroom, where the teacher stands and gives the lesson from.
+In so many classrooms, there is the traditional design whereby lines of chairs face the front of the classroom, where the teacher stands and gives the lesson.

 In corporate training and other similar training sessions and days though, there is a need to try and offer more dynamic approaches to pedagogy (teaching methods) and the seating plan needs consideration.